 For lighting design applicants, the portfolio should include examples of hand or computer drafting, two or more complete projects including a one-page statement of conceptual approach, hook-up, plot and cue ideas.
 It could also include samples of set sketches and life drawing.

 If a portfolio has been mailed in, it will be returned by UPS or first-class mail after review.
 If a special return is required, or the portfolio is of excessive size or weight, the applicant should enclose a letter with clear shipping instructions and a check or money order to cover the cost.
 Unless special arrangements are made, portfolios will be returned after the interview, in approximately mid-March.

-The application deadline for the Design program is generally in February in years we are admitting.
+The application deadline for the Design program is February 15, 2014.
 Application materials postmarked after that date may be reviewed but will not receive priority consideration.
 Applicants wishing to interview in person should make sure materials are received by the School of Drama in time to allow an interview to be scheduled.

 Applicants submit material to both the Office of Graduate Admissions and the School of Drama.
 If you have any questions about the application procedure, please contact the School of Drama's graduate program assistant at (206)543-0714 or email firstname.lastname@example.org .